Ocean literacy

 "We can only love what we know and we will only protect what we love."

-Only when we understand, through good communication, how important the ocean is to all of us, will we be able to make responsible decisions regarding the ocean and its resources.
-When we understand the ocean properly, we will voluntarily change our behavior and motivate others to do the same.
+If we want to preserve the ocean in a way that brings us joy and ensures our survival on the planet then we need to develop society's level of ocean literacy.
+Only when we understand how important the ocean is to us all will we be able to make responsible decisions regarding the ocean and its resources.
+With improved ocean literacy we will automatically change our behaviour and motivate others to do the same.

 The ocean and life in the ocean shape our planet.

-The ocean makes the earth habitable.
+The ocean makes Earth habitable.

 The ocean is home to a great diversity of life and ecosystems.